isaacwen01/DH110/Assignments/A08/README.md

 ## Introduction:
-This project aims to redesign the current website for the Vehicle Registration & Licensing (VRL) deparment of the County of Hawai'i to enhance its efficiency and improve its accessibility.
+This project aims to redesign the current website for the Vehicle Registration & Licensing (VRL) Department of the County of Hawai'i to enhance its efficiency and accessibility.
 The Vehicle Registration & Licensing Department has a notorious reputation of being highly ineffective and a hassle to work with, resulting in many people having rather negative experiences while applying for permits or licenses, attempting to renew licenses, registering vehicles, and more.
-Through this project, I hope to expedite the various processess of the VRL, make it easier for first time applicants to learn about licensing procedures, and introduce accessible features that assist thsoe who are not as technologically literate.
+Through this project, I hope to expedite the various processes of the VRL, make it easier for first-time applicants to learn about licensing procedures, and introduce accessible features that assist those who are not as technologically literate.

 ## Design statement:
 People find it difficult and confusing to navigate the current website for the Vehicle Registration & Licensing (VRL) department of the County of Hawai'i, preventing them from learning about the processes involved in VRL-related activities and making appointments accordingly.

 ## Competitor analysis:
-I conducted a heuristic evaluation on the County of Hawai'i website (along with the Hawaii State Department of Health) to identify the most pressing obstacles users currently face when using the site.
-By evaluating the issues I notice against the ten heuristics, I more accurately pinpointed the exact problems that were plaguing the website and began proposing potential changes that would help improve the overall user experience.
+I conducted a heuristic evaluation on the County of Hawai'i’s website (along with the Hawaii State Department of Health) to identify the most pressing obstacles users currently face when navigating the site.
+By evaluating the issues I notice against the ten heuristics, I could more accurately pinpoint the exact problems that plagued the website and begin proposing potential changes that would help improve the overall user experience.
 [Read more about the heuristic evaluation...](https://github.com/isaacwen01/DH110/blob/main/Assignments/Assignment1.md)

 The top 3 issues were the following: